logo

 Dr. Desai: Definitely.
 A few signs you can watch for include:

 1. Restricted tongue movement: Try lifting your baby’s tongue.
-If it doesn’t move freely or touches the roof of their mouth, they might have tongue-tie.
+They might have a tongue tie if it doesn’t move freely or touches the roof of their mouth.

 2. Heart-shaped tongue tip: The tip of the tongue might appear heart-shaped or have a small dent.